section-engineering-education/engineering-education/content/articles/How-to-start-up-with-Socket-Programming-with-Java/index.md

 1. Server's IP address
 2. Port number

->The ports 0-1024 are for administrative use only (e.g.21 for FTP,23 for Telnet, 25 for email, and 80 for HTTP).
+>The ports 0-1024 are for administrative use only (e.g.21 for FTP, 23 for Telnet, 25 for email, and 80 for HTTP).
 In our program, we'll be using port number 5000.

 When we make a socket connection in the Java programming language, we go through the following steps: